ankitbvs/Prediction-of-Diabetes-using-Insurance-Claims-Dataset/README.md

 Today is December 31, 2016,  a commercial health insurance company has contracted you to predict which of their members are most likely to be newly-diagnosed with type-2 diabetes in 2017.
 Your goal is to featurize their data, train and optimize a predictive model, and explain your results and approach.
 (Note: “newly-diagnosed” means members who were NOT previously coded with diabetes prior to 2016-12-31, inclusive).

 ### Problem Statement
-* Your goal is to featurize the INsurance claims data, and train and optimize a predictive model to find the risk of diabetes in patients.
+* Your goal is to featurize the Insurance claims data, and train and optimize a predictive model to find the risk of diabetes in patients.

 ### Data Source
 * The Dataset was provided by Lumiata company which deals with Healthcare insurance claims